 After having delivered my last lecture in June 2022, today, the 30th September 2022, is my last day as lecturer in Software Engineering at FHV and I am leaving academia for a fully-remote job as Senior Developer in the industry at Generation Lambda.
 I want to use this as an oportunity to reflect and discuss the current situation of teaching in higher education, which lead me to quit a “convenient” job in academia and my motivation to go back into a much more competitive environment in the industry, after having spent nine years in academia in various roles.
 Also, I want to deliver an idea for the future of teaching in higher eduction, where I think things are headed.

 In a nutshell, the main motivation to leave, was me arriving at the conclusion that academia and the whole (higher) education system is fundamentally broken - which became particularly clear with the helpless and visionless reaction of unis during the COVID lockdowns - and that there is no reason to assume that it is going to change any time soon for the better.
 Therefore, to avoid getting dragged to the bottom of the ocean, I left the sinking ship.
-At this point in my life, being in my late 30s, I do not have the luxury to waste anymore time in a job where I would be stuck if I stayed in it for too long.
-Every year would count against me and from 45 onwards it would have been more or less impossible returning into the industry.
+At this point in my life, being in my late 30s, I do not have the luxury to waste anymore time on a job where I would be stuck if I stayed in it for too long.
+Every year would count against me and from 45 onwards it would have been more or less impossible returning to the industry.
 This would have rendered me completely dependent on the wills and whims of management, something which I could not risk.

 The current situation of teaching in higher education is roughly as follows:

 As described in the excellent book The Fall of the Faculty, academia has largely been taken over by administrative management.
 Although the author writes from a US perspective, by now the situation is quite similar in Europe.
 The fundamental problem, which is the source of all the other problems discussed in the points below, is that business managers - whose field of expertise is not education and which generally have never taught - see education as an industrial production process, managed through a few KPIs.
-They want to be able to assess and measure the quality of teaching through a few management numbers - which is effectively impossible, given the vast difference in teaching styles, personalities as well as difference among students.
+They want to be able to assess and measure the quality of teaching through a few management numbers - which is effectively impossible, given the vast differences in teaching styles, personalities as well as differences among students.
 Ultimately, management and leadership is organised in strict hierarchies, in a top-down management style, where the teachers, who do the hard work, located at the very bottom, have not much of a saying in either the direction or the vision of the university.
-Sure, there is academic freedom and representatives of teachers as well as chancelors but they are effectively powerless, with mostly CEOs leading the university as a company, directing in a centralised way the overall direction.
+Sure, there is academic freedom and representatives of teachers as well as chancelors but they are effectively powerless, with CEOs leading the university as a company, directing in a centralised way the overall direction.

 The incentive structure of the higher education system is fundamentally broken for teachers - for researchers there is still the reward of getting citations, but the number of citations is a hollow metric and shall not be discussed here.

 Generally, the salary paid in academia is low compared to the industry - especially in the field of Computer Science.
 On top of that it is also generally not possible to negotiate the entry salary.
-Also it is not possible to get a payrise based on your performance - something that is normal in the industry, is impossible in the field of academia.
+Also it is not possible to get a payrise based on your performance - something which is normal in the industry, is impossible in the field of academia.
 Instead, in academia your salary automatically increases every few years, so younger, possibly highly qualified teachers, straight from the industry end up earning substantially less (50-70%) than their older colleagues who existed in this system for, say, 2 decades.

 Inflexible working times are another issue of teaching.
 Depending on which classes you teach, means you are in it for late evening hours and possibly also for Saturdays - which is not very family friendly.
 It is important to note that teachers in academia do not enjoy similar vacation time as school teachers: they are entitled to 5 weeks of holiday.
 Given that you will most likely spend 2 weeks on the christmas period you are left with 3 weeks for the summer.
 If you are also doing research appart from teaching, then you are in a bad position: over the summer time where there are no lectures, you need to focus on getting research done as well as writing new grant proposals - so there is not really time to recover from a stressful and intense semester.